 - There is no specific law against “misgendering”, nor any obligation on private individuals to respect gender identity.
 Ordinary laws in relation to harassment apply.

 - Universities should set up working groups to repair relationships between groups on different sides of the gender debates.

 - Universities should reconsider Stonewall membership.
 Stonewall’s advice is not in line with the Equality Act, and undermines academic freedom.

-We know that most people who work in and study in the UK’s universities want them to be places which encourage thought and debate, and where policies on diversity and equality protect everybody’s rights.
-The Reindorf Review is a wake up call to university leaders to build that culture.
+We know that most people who work in and study in the UK’s universities want them to be places that encourage thought and debate, where policies on diversity and equality protect everybody’s rights.
+The Reindorf Review is a wake-up call to university leaders to build that culture.